Home Compare FRE.DE vs IQV

 Fresenius SE & Co.
 KGaA vs IQVIA Holdings: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Fresenius SE KGaA carrying a narrow edge on stability.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+IQVIA still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity